-5. Space Inventory (SI)
+4. Space Inventory (SI)

-ii.
+- i.
+2021 SI Submittal: FPD reviewed and redistributed the reports to the colleges to approve.
+Space Inventory submittal was submitted to CCCC'O on December 2, 2021 - ii.
 Askar inquired if RCC completed a new audit on space inventory to verify measurements.
 Beebe stated RCC recalculated what the new occupancy would be, but it was not an audit, the college estimates the audit never came to fruition.